CredentialEngine/CredentialRegistry/README.md

 * `envelope_type`: Defines the type of the envelope.
 For now, the only accepted value is `resource_data`
 * `envelope_version`: The version that our envelope is using
+* `envelope_community`: The community for this envelope.
+All envelopes are organized on communities, each of these has different resource schemas.
+The default is `learning_registry`.
 * `resource`: The JWT encoded content we just generated
 * `resource_format`: Internal format of our resource.
 Can be `json` or `xml`
 * `resource_encoding`: The algorithm used to encode the resource.
 In our case